Ira blacker: A life in rock & Roll

 ONCE A KING, NOW A PRINCE, WAS NOT AN OVERNIGHT PROCESS

 Over the last few years, with this one finding me at the ripe old age of 83, I have been fortunate to be very fit and healthy, minus the usual skeletal aches and pains, as if it were the horror version of the movie “Groundhog Day.”
 As I wake up each day, I feel like that Halloween skeleton you are familiar with, but with inflamed joints.
 Bone touching bones is never fun.
 But still, thank G-d for being the “gym rat” that I was and still am for most of my adult life.
-Eating very healthy, with mostly organic foods, proper supplements, and junk foods not being part of my diet.
+Eating very healthy, mostly organic foods, with proper supplements, and junk foods are not part of my diet.

 THE KING DEMANDED ATTENTION